 I also wear a HyperX Cloud X headset, connected with a ROCCA Juke USB sound card adapter, when flying with air traffic control (VATSIM).

 This simulator rig is built into a standard closet in a spare room.
-I used corrugated plastic panels above and on the sides to make it feel enclosed; it’s open in the back.
+I originally used corrugated plastic panels above and on the sides to make it feel enclosed; it’s open in the back.
 I’ve since rebuilt the entire cockpit enclosure to have side walls where I’ve mounted two of my 32″ flat panel displays (roughly in the same position as windows in a Cessna 172), with a roof overhead.

-The bulk of the expense was split evenly between the computer system and the various Saitek avionics and control devices.
+The bulk of the expense was split evenly between the computer system and the various avionics and control devices.
 I purchased the system custom built from X-Force PC based in North Carolina.
 They build the test rigs for Laminar Research, so I knew it would be built with optimum reliability and performance.
 It was a great decision, as the price wasn’t much different than if I had built the system by hand with the same hardware.